sumatinikam1999/Shell-Scripting/DAY05/roboshop-shell/readme.md

 By redirecting the output to /dev/null with >/dev/null, we throw away both the success output and any error messages, so they don't clutter the terminal or interfere with the script.
 The 2&>1 part redirects error messages to the same place as standard output, which is already going to /dev/null.
 This ensures all output(success or error)is silenced.

+#troubleshoot to check other side server is accessible or not
+telnet  IP port
+user->redis